The Olde Windmill Inn in Great Cressingham, a traditional village inn near the Peddars Way in Norfolk.

 • The Dabbling Duck

-A well-known village inn offering rooms, food, and a comfortable stop within easy reach of the Peddars Way.
+A village inn offering rooms and food within easy reach of the trail.

 Northern Section: Approaching the Coast

-As the route moves north towards the coast, accommodation becomes more closely linked with both the Peddars Way and the Norfolk Coast Path.
+As the route moves north, accommodation becomes more closely linked with both the Peddars Way and the Norfolk Coast Path.

 Ringstead